NEZNAMY/TAB/.github/wiki/feature_guide_placeholder_output_replacements.md

 ```
 **Don't forget that parse command applies replacements, so when trying to see what placeholder returns, you should disable any previously configured replacements for that placeholder to see the correct raw output**.
 ## Example 2 - Replicating PlaceholderAPI's %player_colored_ping%
+> [!NOTE]
-*Please note that this is just an example to demonstrate the plugin's functionality.
-It is not supposed to discourage anyone from using PlaceholderAPI or any of its placeholders.*
+> Please note that this is just an example to demonstrate the plugin's functionality.
+> It is not supposed to discourage anyone from using PlaceholderAPI or any of its placeholders.*

 The placeholder allows you to configure intervals in config.yml.
 Default values are <50 for good, <100 for medium and 100+ for high.
 We can achieve this using [Pattern 2: Number intervals](#pattern-2-number-intervals) and [Pattern 3: else](#pattern-3-else).
 When put together, it looks as following:
 ```